Andree37/vi-nivo-proj/workshop-requirements.md

 #### 1.4.
 Downloading pre-prepared project

 After installing all software, download the project from [here](https://github.com/Andree37/vi-nivo-proj/archive/refs/heads/main.zip) and unzip it to a local folder.
+Or clone the project from the Github Repo: [https://github.com/Andree37/vi-nivo-proj.git](https://github.com/Andree37/vi-nivo-proj.git).

 #### 1.5.
 Install project dependencies